Higher algebra in $t$-structured tensor triangulated $\infty$-categories: Introduction

 \subsection{Outline}

 The paper is organized as follows. \begin{itemize} \item \textbf{Section 1 (Preliminaries):} We review the theory of prestable $\infty$-categories and presentable Grothendieck categories, establishing the foundational relationship between a presentable prestable $\infty$-category and its stabilization. \item \textbf{Section 2 (Flatness and Faithful Flatness):} We redefine flatness via the $t$-exactness of the relative tensor product.
 We establish the stability of flat modules under base change and filtered colimits. \item \textbf{Section 3 (Projective Modules):} We introduce the core condition of \textit{projective rigidity}.
-Under this hypothesis, we prove a generalized \textit{Lazard's Theorem}, showing that flat modules are precisely filtered colimits of compact projectives, and establish the universal property of \textit{Cohn localizations}. \item \textbf{Section 4 (Finiteness Properties):} We define perfect and almost perfect modules, utilizing Tor-amplitude bounds to control homological behavior in a $ttt$-$\infty$-category. \item \textbf{Section 5 (Faithful and Descendable Algebras):} We study descent in higher algebra.
-Generalizing a theorem of Hebestreit and Scholze \cite{hebestreit2024note}, we classify epimorphic idempotent algebras via idempotent ideals. \item \textbf{Section 6 (Deformation Theory and Étale Rigidity):} Utilizing the cotangent complex formalism, we establish \textit{étale rigidity}, proving that the étale topology of an $\mathbb{E}_\infty$-algebra is governed entirely by its $\pi_0$-truncation, generalizing a theorem of Lurie \cite[\textsection7.5]{ha}. \item \textbf{Section 7 (The $\infty$-category of projectively rigid $ttt$-$\infty$-categories):} We prove that the presheaf $\infty$-category on the $1$-dimensional framed cobordism category serves as the universal projectively rigid $ttt$-$\infty$-category. \item \textbf{Section 8 (Questions and Future Directions):} We conclude by discussing several remaining questions and future directions. \end{itemize}
+Under this hypothesis, we prove a generalized Lazard's Theorem, showing that flat modules are precisely filtered colimits of compact projectives, and establish the universal property of Cohn localizations. \item \textbf{Section 4 (Finiteness Properties):} We define perfect and almost perfect modules, utilizing Tor-amplitude bounds to control homological behavior in a $ttt$-$\infty$-category. \item \textbf{Section 5 (Faithful and Descendable Algebras):} We study descent in higher algebra.
+Generalizing a theorem of Hebestreit and Scholze \cite{hebestreit2024note}, we classify epimorphic idempotent algebras via idempotent ideals. \item \textbf{Section 6 (Deformation Theory and Étale Rigidity):} We employ the cotangent complex to establish the property of étale rigidity in this setting.
+We show that the étale topology of an $\mathbb{E}_\infty$-algebra depends only on its $\pi_0$-truncation, which extends the result found in \cite[\textsection7.5]{ha}. \item \textbf{Section 7 (The $\infty$-category of projectively rigid $ttt$-$\infty$-categories):} We prove that the presheaf $\infty$-category on the $1$-dimensional framed cobordism category serves as the universal projectively rigid $ttt$-$\infty$-category. \item \textbf{Section 8 (Questions and Future Directions):} We conclude by discussing several remaining questions and future directions. \end{itemize}